FireRat666/shorter/README.md

 With the configuration and environment variables set, you can trigger your first deployment.
 The application will start, connect to the database, and be available at your Render URL.

 ## Future Ideas
-*   **Password-Protected Links**: Add an option to require a password before a user can be redirected to the destination URL.
 *   **QR Code Generation**: Automatically generate a downloadable QR code for each created short link.
 *   **Public API**: Create a RESTful API for programmatic link creation and management, protected by API keys.
 *   **Abuse Reporting**: Add a form, protected by a captcha, for users to report links that violate the Terms of Service.